a-ads/blog/content/blog/2018-10-04-bug-bounty-program.md

 ## Hall of fame

-\- 2020-11-23 Ardyan Vicky Ramadhan reported a Formula/CSV injection vulnerability which could only exploited if the attacker gains unauthorized access to our advertisers.
-We have put the issue into the backlog for the time being ($50).
+\- 2020-11-23 Ardyan Vicky Ramadhan reported a Formula/CSV injection vulnerability which could only exploited if the attacker gains unauthorized access to our advertisers ($50).
+We have put the issue into the backlog for the time being.

 \- 2020-10-02 Ardyan Vicky Ramadhan re-reported a tab open vulnerability first discovered two years prior ($25).
 It resurfaced after a major website redesign.
 We've adjusted our development guidelines to avoid it in the future.